Mild cognitive impairment could be going unreporte | Newswise

 While lack of access to care in these communities along with other reasons could be driving the higher rate of underreporting, Chesla said that a limitation of the study was having to use information from 10 years ago when electronic record systems were in their earlier stages.

-Additional findings showed that while risk factors for MCI were similar between the rural and urban populations, the urban areas exhibited a larger array of risks including being African American as well as having hearing loss, inflammatory bowel disease, obstructive sleep apnea and insomnia.
-Most common risk factors of MCI include diabetes, stroke, Parkinson’s disease and older age.
+Additional findings showed that while risk factors for MCI were similar between the rural and urban populations, the urban areas exhibited a larger array of contributing factors including being African American as well as having hearing loss, inflammatory bowel disease, obstructive sleep apnea and insomnia.
+The most common contributing factors of MCI include diabetes, stroke, Parkinson’s disease and older age.

-According to the researchers, the massive amount of data now gives them the ability to leverage artificial intelligence, or AI, to build high-performance machine learning models that can identify higher-risk patients earlier across the state and potentially across the country.
+According to the researchers, the massive amount of data now gives them the ability to leverage AI to build high-performance machine learning models that can identify higher-risk patients earlier across the state and potentially across the country.
 It has been shown that early diagnosis is key to potentially reversing or delaying progression of cognitive impairment.

 “The goal is to integrate this tool into health care systems everywhere so it can assist physicians in detecting and managing MCI patients more effectively,” Chen said.